thoughtspot/tse-step-by-step/lesson-06-embed-sage/README-06.md

 # Lesson 6 - Embed Natural Language Search

+Now that you've already embedded a search, you will that the rest of the embedding follows the same basic pattern:
+* Create the component in the playground
+* Add the component to your code and render

 In this lesson we'll be adding Natural Language Search (also known as Sage) to the embedded application.
 This is a newer feature that was added in version 9.8.